 The Ontario Graduate Scholarship (OGS) and the Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST) programs encourage excellence in graduate studies at publicly-assisted universities in Ontario.
 Both programs are jointly funded by the Ontario government and participating institutions.
 The government contributes two-thirds of the value of the awards and the university provides the remaining one-third.

 Students are considered for OGS and QEII-GSST at Waterloo by using one application.
 Both scholarships are of equal prestige.
-Students who are applying for tri-agency awards will NOT automatically be considered for OGS and QEII-GSST, and must submit a separate OGS/QEII-GSST application form.
-The only differences between the OGS and QEII-GSST scholarships are that:
+The differences between the OGS and QEII-GSST scholarships are as follows:

 - OGS – merit-based scholarship program for Ontario’s best graduate students in all disciplines of academic study; available to Canadian Citizens/Permanent Residents and International students.

-- QEII-GSST – merit-based scholarship program targeted specifically towards graduate students registered in a research graduate program in one of the STEM (Science, Technology, Engineering and Math) fields; only available to Canadian Citizens/Permanent residents.
+- QEII-GSST – merit-based scholarship program targeted specifically towards students in a research-based graduate program in one of the STEM (Science, Technology, Engineering and Math) disciplines; only available to Canadian Citizens/Permanent residents.

-Recipients have the option to take up their scholarship for a minimum of two terms (receiving $10,000 total) or three terms (receiving $15,000 total).
-The awards are non-renewable.
+Recipients can hold the scholarship for a minimum of two terms (receiving $10,000 total) or three terms (receiving $15,000 total).
+One term awards are not permitted.

-For full details about holding an OGS or QEII-GSST, please refer to our Awards Holder’s Guide.
+For full details regarding holding an OGS or QEII-GSST, please refer to our Awards Holder’s Guide.

 At Waterloo, the OGS/QEII-GSST competition is divided into two competitions based on citizenship (international and domestic).
 There are separate deadlines for each of the two competitions.